-Safe lighting and other performance criteria were met with the gas manifold and control assembly provided on this boiler when the boiler underwent factory tests specified in ANSI Z21.13/CSA 4.9, latest edition.
-The same applies to water heaters which underwent factory tests specified in ANSI Z21.10.3/CSA 4.3, latest edition.
+Safe lighting and other performance criteria were met with the gas manifold and control assembly provided on this water heater which underwent factory tests specified in ANSI Z21.10.3/CSA 4.3, latest edition.
 (See "Factory Firetest" label on the rear surface of the appliance).